 I also found this article from six years ago titled “6 Qualities of an Effective Sermon” on SoundFaith.
 This article repeats several of the same points from the earlier sources, but also adds “authentic delivery,” pointing out the preacher “must be real” and that God should have spoken to him or her about that issue.
 (That’s a can of worms in my book: does God always “speak” to every pastor ahead of every sermon?
 Maybe, maybe not.
 But an authentic enough delivery might make that an unnecessary point to debate.)

 I know someone who recently left a church after a new pastor took over, saying he “didn’t feel God was still moving in the church anymore.”
-You’d have to ask him to
+You’d have to ask him to explain that further.

 You have to weigh what makes better preaching ‘better’ to you.